umbrelchee/wayback.walrus.site/README.md

 - Scalable Storage: By using Walrus, we combine on-chain data integrity with off-chain storage efficiency, allowing for scalable and cost-effective archiving.
 - Community-Driven: Users can contribute to the archive by capturing snapshots of important web pages, building a comprehensive and communal web history.

-### Why Walrus?

-Walrus is a decentralized storage solution tailored for the Sui blockchain.
-It enhances the archival process by providing:
+**Walrus is a decentralized storage solution tailored for the Sui blockchain.
+It enhances the archival process by providing**:

 - Scalability: Off-chain storage scalability combined with on-chain data verification ensures efficient and cost-effective archiving.
 - Security: Data is stored securely across multiple nodes, reducing the risk of loss or tampering.
 - Decentralized Access: Archives are accessible globally without any centralized authority, promoting transparency and freedom of information.

-### Get Involved

-We invite developers, historians, and all internet users to join us in preserving the web’s history.
-[Try our tool now](https://decentralizedwayback.walrus.site) and start archiving the internet today!

-[...Installation and Usage Instructions...]

-## Contribution

-Help us make the internet’s history accessible and secure for everyone.
-Contributions are welcome!
-Whether you’re a developer, a researcher, or simply passionate about preserving information, we encourage you to contribute.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For more information, issues, or collaboration opportunities, please contact us at [your-email@example.com](mailto:your-email@example.com).

----

-Together, let’s build a decentralized and indelible archive of the web!